 Session Setup Entity, which corresponds to P/S/I-CSCF, MM-Tel AS, Data Channel Signaling Function, and some functions of Enhanced MRF (or Data Channel Media Function).

-QoS Provisioning Entity, which maps to elements of Data Channel Signaling Function, Enhanced MRF (or Data Channel Media Function) and MMTel AS.
+QoS Provisioning Entity, which maps to elements of P/S/I-CSCF, Data Channel Signaling Function, Enhanced MRF (or Data Channel Media Function) – due to forwarding of data channel media traffic [3] – and MMTel AS.

 Network Compute Entity, which corresponds to the compute functions of Enhanced MRF (or Data Channel Media Function).